Itznanaax/IT-Support-Portfolio/README.md

 ## Location
 - UK-based
 - Actively applying for IT Support roles in Canada
+- IEC Work Permit Approved - Authorised to work in canada upon arrival (Dec 2026)
-- Open to relocation and IEC opportunities# IT-Support-Portfolio IT Support portfolio for Canada
+- IT Support portfolio for Canada